This project is included in the BHF-IFR Program for the Balkans

 Academic credits available: Students who study in Europe can receive up to 9 ECTS credits through the New Bulgarian University, Bulgaria.
 Students who study outside Europe can obtain 8 semester credit units (equivalent to 12 quarter units) through IFR's academic partner Connecticut College.
 See more details below!

 Special requirements: Participation in the project is not recommended for individuals with solar allergies or other special illnesses that might be exacerbated during intensive outdoor activities.
-The average summer temperature in the area is 20-30°C (68-83°F).
-Participants should bring clothes and toiletries suitable for hot and sunny weather but should also prepare for possible rainy, windy and chilly days.
+The temperature in the area often reaches 30°C (83°F).
+Participants should bring clothes and toiletries suitable for hot and sunny weather but should also prepare for chilly mornings and possible rainy days.
 Participants are also expected to prepare for the dig by reading the BHFS handbook that will be sent by e-mail before the beginning of the project.
 Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.

 Bresto: Digging in the Time of Troy - Archaeological Field School with the BHFS

-The Bresto: Digging in the Time of Troy Field School Project is affiliated with the excavation project at Bresto, in the mountains of southwestern Bulgaria.
+The Bresto: Digging in the Time of Troy Field School Project is affiliated with the excavation project at Bresto in the mountains of southwestern Bulgaria.
 The latter explores a fortified settlement from the second half of the 2nd millennium BCE.
 It was founded in the 13th century BCE at the time of the zenith of Troy and both the Hittite Empire in Anatolia and the Aegean palatial civilizations.
-In the 12th century BCE after the collapse of these polities, new kinds of networks emerged in the Aegean, where former “fringe” areas became important hubs for the exchange of objects, ideas, and practices.
+In the 12th century BCE after the collapse of these polities, new kinds of networks emerged in the Eastern Mediterranean.
+Former “fringe” areas became important hubs for the exchange of objects, ideas, and practices.
 Only 80 miles away from the Aegean Sea, the fortified site at Bresto presents many of the challenges for excavations, including complex stratigraphy.
 The settlement was protected by two large fortification walls.
 An international team of scholars from Bulgaria, Germany and the USA with a wide range of specialties is currently attempting to better understand the story behind Bresto and its place in the transition from the Bronze to the Iron Age.
-The excavation conducted for the last five years shows that despite Bresto’s location in a marginal mountain valley, economic and social life flourished at the site during the 13th–12th century BCE, benefitting from Bresto’s position on an important route for communication and exchange between the Aegean and Central Europe.
-This idea was confirmed by our most important find from the 2016 campaign - an almost complete Mycenaean alabastron which is currently being analyzed for organic residues in order to identify the type of ointments or other precious subsistence that may have been kept in this rare object.
+The excavations show that despite Bresto’s location in a marginal mountain valley, economic and social life flourished at the site during the 13th–11th century BCE, benefitting from Bresto’s position on an important route for communication and exchange between the Aegean and Central Europe.
+This idea was confirmed by the finding of an almost complete Mycenaean alabastron-vessel.

 Archaeological context: The transition from Bronze to Iron Age in the Eastern Balkan Peninsula corresponds to the end of the Bronze Age in Anatolia, the Late Helladic IIIC period in the Aegean and the Greek mainland and the beginning of the Urnfield Period in Central Europe.